 When visiting the site, you can partake in many activities, including watching an introductory film in the indoor theater, making a journey to the past by immersing yourself in the lifestyle from 800 years ago and learning some interesting details about the history of the village and its inhabitants in the Interpretive Center.

 SunWatch Indian Village and Park are open from April to November.
-The admission fee is $7 for adults and $6 for seniors.
+The admission fee is $7 for adults and $6 for seniors and kids.

 Address: 2301 W River Rd, Dayton, OH 45417

 12. Indulge Your Curiosity at Boonshoft Museum of Discovery

 The Boonshoft Museum of Discovery is all about technology, natural history, science, and children.

 Boonshoft Museum is a bit similar to SunWatch Indian Village – both places include huge natural history collections and exhibits.

 There are a variety of daily public educational and fun programs offered here, the exact dates and times of which you can check out on their daily calendar.

 You can’t, of course, miss the exhibits here.